Sustainability | EnvironmentClimate Change Initiatives

 Anthropogenic greenhouse gas emissions, which contribute to global warming, are on the rise, and the sense of crisis about climate change is increasing, as represented by the Paris Agreement adopted at the COP21 in December 2015.
 Above all, carbon dioxide (CO2) is a major emission source that makes up 76% (from the IPCC 5th Assessment Report) of greenhouse gases, so it is necessary to implement reliable CO2 reduction measures in business activities.

-In the TDK Group, the environmental officer serves as the manager of the Group's environmental activities, including climate change issues, and the Safety and Environment Group of the Sustainability Promotion HQ leads the promotion of and support for the Group's environmental activities.
+In the TDK Group, the environmental officer serves as the manager of the Group's environmental activities, including climate change issues, and the Head Office Safety & Environment Function leads the promotion of and support for the Group's environmental activities.
 We make decisions on important matters for management of the Group's environmental activities based on deliberation by the Executive Committee and, if necessary, the Board of Directors.
 The TDK Environmental Vision 2035 was established as the goals of specific activities, and we strive to reduce the environmental load from a life-cycle perspective, from the use of raw materials to the use and disposal of products.

 From the standpoints of the effective use of energy and the expanded use of renewable energy, TDK is tackling the reduction of energy-related CO2 emissions at manufacturing sites.

-In addition to these activities, expanding the reduction of CO2 emissions through products (product contributions) is one of the core initiatives within the TDK Environmental Vision 2035 and Environment, Health and Safety Action 2025.
+Expanding the reduction of CO2 emissions through products (product contributions) is one of the core initiatives within the TDK Environmental Vision 2035 and TDK Environment, Health and Safety Action 2025.
 To mount potent appeals for the social contributions by TDK products as the fruits of technical initiatives, these product contributions have been calculated and disclosed since the TDK Environmental Action 2020 (the company’s previous medium- to long term plan).

 Public awareness activities are also being advanced to gain understanding of the contributions of electronic components as intermediary parts, along with moves to formulate coherent industry standards for calculation methods positioned to serve as the basis for earning appropriate evaluations of product contributions performance, and the results were released in the form of guidance by industry groups.